Digital Meaning

 Go Watch Film, Marketer

 Even the best athletes go back to watch their game-day footage to analyze what worked, what didn’t, and what they can iterate to improve upon next time.
-Same goes for B2B marketing.
+The same goes for B2B marketing.

 Schedule a periodic retrospective ceremony to review results and cover the following fundamentals: what worked and what could be done differently next time.
 Look back at what you uncovered as you monitored engagement and experimented with social content.
 Log any learnings, as well as gaps the team is still wondering about.